techtown-training/microservices-bootcamp/exercise/aws/docker/statelessWebApp.md

 ### Objective

+Run a simle javascript application in a Docker container.

 ### Parts

 # Docker Stateless WebApp

 In this exercise we will build and deploy a more complex but yet stateless web application.
-We inculded the code in the git repo that was added during exercise 3.
+We included the code in the git repo that was added during exercise 3.
 Let's change to that directory so we have the source files to build our web application:

 ~~~shell
 cd ~/microservices-bootcamp/exercise/aws/source/docker/stateless/